apache/spark/docs/spark-connect-overview.md

 While Spark Connect does not have built-in authentication, it is designed to work seamlessly with your existing authentication infrastructure.
 Its gRPC HTTP/2 interface allows for the use of authenticating proxies, which makes it possible to secure Spark Connect without having to implement authentication logic in Spark directly.

-# What is included in Spark 3.4
+# What is supported in Spark 3.4

-In Spark 3.4, Spark Connect supports most PySpark APIs, including [DataFrame](api/python/reference/pyspark.sql/dataframe.html), [Functions](api/python/reference/pyspark.sql/functions.html), and [Column](api/python/reference/pyspark.sql/column.html).
+**PySpark**: In Spark 3.4, Spark Connect supports most PySpark APIs, including [DataFrame](api/python/reference/pyspark.sql/dataframe.html), [Functions](api/python/reference/pyspark.sql/functions.html), and [Column](api/python/reference/pyspark.sql/column.html).
 However, some APIs such as [SparkContext](api/python/reference/api/pyspark.SparkContext.html) and [RDD](api/python/reference/api/pyspark.RDD.html) are not supported yet.
 You can check which APIs are currently supported in the [API reference](api/python/reference/index.html) documentation.
 Supported APIs are labeled "Supports Spark Connect" so you can check whether the APIs you are using are available before migrating existing code to Spark Connect.

+**Scala**: In Spark 3.4, Spark Connect supports most Scala APIs, ...

 Support for Spark Connect clients in other languages is planned for the future.